sealabcore/opsworks_env_variables/README.md

 ### opsworks_env_variables::default

+* Add Figaro to your Rails application.
-Include this cookbook in your berksfile.
+* Include this cookbook in your berksfile.
+* Update your custom chef.
-Add opsworks_env_variables::default to your rails app layer as a deploy step.
+* Add opsworks_env_variables::default to your rails app layer as a deploy step.
-Deploy
+* Deploy
-Your app will now have access to the environment variables you set in your Opsworks application settings.
+* Your app will now have access to the environment variables you set in your Opsworks application settings.

 ```